mackworth/cTiVo/wiki/Advanced-Topics.md

 ### Opt-out of Crashlytics reporting

 If cTiVo crashes, it will report where in the program that occurred on the next startup, unless this option is checked.
+In addition, cTiVo anonymously reports success/failure rates for different Formats.

+### Decode With:

+The .tivo files are encrypted with your Media Access Key (MAK), which is why cTiVo needs that key to download your shows.
+The old program "tivodecode" doesn't handle Transport Stream at all.
+Two new programs, `tivodecode-ng` and `TivoLibre`, do handle that as well as the H.264 compression format.
+So there is now a pull-down in Advance Preferences to choose which decryption to use.
+There is an alternative, `TiVoLibre`, which may handle more cases, but requires Java runtime to be installed on your Mac, which Apple no longer recommends.
+If you don't have Java, TivoLibre will be disabled.

 ### Temporary Files Directory

 While the video files are stored in the download directory, during processing many other files are stored in a working directory.
 By default this is in /tmp/ctivo, and is emptied as each transaction is finished and when cTiVo starts up.
 You can change this directory here.

 ### View TVDB Statistics